(Last Updated On: 19th July 2019)

 Meikle Kemp’s brother in law then looked after the construction until it was completed and Meikle Kemp’s son laid the final stone.

 And if that’s not enough to win this story the Oscar, I don’t know what is.

 Obviously, The Scott Monument is not quite as clean as it would have been 170 years ago.
 In the 1990’s there was talk of giving it a big scrub but after much scientific investigation it was concluded that any kind of cleaning operation would cause too much damage and leave the Binny sandstone patchy and prone to more erosion.
 They did however replace a few damaged areas altogether and over the years various structural repair works have taken place.

 For a mere £5 you can, if you like that type of thing, climb to the top of The Scott Monument to look at views like the one below.
 But just so you know, there are 287 steps.
 That’s a lot.
 It’s hard.
 And the closer to the top you get, the windy (that’s windy as in twirly, not windy as in breezy), medieval staircase gets narrower and freakier.
-If you’re not reasonably fit or get any kind of vertigo, for gods sake give it a miss.
+If you’re not reasonably fit or get any kind of vertigo, give it a miss.
 It’s a miracle I’m even here to write this thing.